CompuTec/computec-docs/docs/processforce/user-guide/item-details/overview.md

 This setting is relevant only for Items with the Standard Valuation method and is used for Cost Roll-Over.
 When you perform Cost Roll-Over on an Item with the Standard Valuation method on Revision that has the 'Default for Costing' checkbox checked, [Inventory Revaluation](http://localhost:3000/docs/processforce/user-guide/costing-material-and-resources/cost-categories#inventory-revaluation--standard-costing/) is created on a price change.

-This field applies only to items with the Standard valuation method.
-For these Items, Inventory Items Cost is synchronized with the Item Costing of the selected Revision.
-If multiple Routings are defined for this Revision, then Routing selected as "Roll-up default" in Production Process will be selected for synchronization.
+For these items, the Inventory Item Cost is automatically synchronized with the Item Costing of the selected Revision.
+If multiple Routings exist for this Revision, the Routing marked as "Roll-up default" in the Production Process will be used for synchronization.

 Suppose the Inventory Item Cost differs from the one in the "Default for Costing" Revision and "Roll-up default" Routing.
 In that case, the Inventory Revaluation document will be created during Roll-over to category 000.

-On the other hand, if an Inventory Revaluation document is created manually, then a new Item Cost is updated for such a Revision and Routing.
+On the other hand,  if an Inventory Revaluation document is manually created, the new Item Cost will be updated accordingly for the specified Revision and Routing.

 ## Batch Details

-The yellow arrow leads to:
+The yellow arrow navigates to:

 - Administration → Setup → Inventory → Batch Template Definition
 - Administration → Setup → Inventory → Serial Template Definition

 This form allows the user to choose [a batch or serial template for an item](/docs/processforce/user-guide/item-details/batch-serial-template-definition/).
 Users can select a template from the list or inherit it from the Item Group.

 The user can also define the [expiry date or consume by date (or inherit from the item group)](/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/extended-batch-expiry-evaluation/).
-If a user establishes an expiry date or consume-by date, it can specify the number of days prior warning.
-This initial warning data is used within an Alert query to notify those batches arriving at their expiry date.
+If an expiry or consume-by date is set, a warning period (in days) can be specified.
+This warning data is used within an alert query to notify users of batches approaching their expiry date.

 When creating a batch record, the expiry date is auto-calculated based on the shelf life interval.